Will Rogers Turnpike

-The Will Rogers Turnpike is a freeway-standard toll road in the northeast portion of the U.S. state of Oklahoma.
-The highway begins as a continuation of the Creek Turnpike in Tulsa, continuing northward from the I-44/US-412 interchange there to the Missouri state line west of Joplin, Missouri.
+The Will Rogers Turnpike is a controlled-access toll road in the northeast portion of the U.S. state of Oklahoma.
+The highway begins as a continuation of the Creek Turnpike in Tulsa, continuing northward from the I-44/US-412 interchange there to the Missouri state line in Joplin.
 The turnpike carries the I-44 designation for its entire length.
 The turnpike is 88.5 mi long and costs $4.75 (for a two-axle vehicle) to drive one way.
 The Will Rogers Turnpike opened to traffic on June 28, 1957.
 It was designated as I-44 in 1958.
 It is named for Will Rogers, "Oklahoma's Favorite Son".

 Route description

 The Will Rogers Turnpike begins at an interchange between I-44, US-412, and the Creek Turnpike on the northeast side of Tulsa, straddling the line between Wagoner County and Rogers County.
 The Creek Turnpike ends at this interchange, with northbound Creek Turnpike traffic continuing onto the Will Rogers Turnpike.
 I-44 eastbound traffic also merges into the turnpike here.
 The turnpike heads north to its first interchange, which provides an exit to East Pine Street for westbound traffic and an entrance to the eastbound turnpike.
 North of the Pine Street interchange, the highway curves to a more northeast course, crossing the Verdigris River.
 In Verdigris, the turnpike has an interchange at the eastern terminus of SH-266.
 The turnpike continues northeast to Claremore, county seat of Rogers County, where it junctions SH-20; it also passes over SH-88 in Claremore, with no access provided between the two highways.
 The turnpike then continues northeast out of Rogers County.

 After leaving Rogers County, the Will Rogers Turnpike enters Mayes County.
 The only interchange in Mayes County is a partial interchange with SH-28 west of Adair.
 Eastbound motorists can exit the turnpike at SH-28 and motorists on SH-28 can join the turnpike heading westbound.
 From this interchange, SH-28 continues northeast, entering Craig County.

 North of Big Cabin, the Will Rogers Turnpike comes to a junction with US-69.
 Just northeast of this interchange is the only mainline barrier toll plaza on the turnpike.
 After the toll plaza, the highway passes under the McDonald's restaurant at the Vinita service plaza (see below).
 On the east side of Vinita, the road comes to an interchange with US-60 and US-69.
 From Vinita, the turnpike continues northeast out of Craig County.

 The final county that the Will Rogers Turnpike serves is Ottawa County.
 The first interchange in Ottawa County lies northeast of Afton; here, motorists can access US-59, US-60, and US-69.
 The turnpike continues to its final interchange, near the county seat, Miami.
 This interchange serves SH-10.
 Just north of this interchange is a welcome center for westbound traffic.
 The highway continues northeast to the state line.
 I-44 continues east into Newton County, Missouri toward Joplin and Springfield.